Orange Sky Laundry: Laundry and shower expansion timeline

 Orange Sky began operating its second van (in Cairns) by February 2015, and its third in Melbourne in June.
 Their first birthday, and World Homeless Day 2015, were celebrated with a new service in south east Victoria, funded by partners The Good Guys (who provided half of the funding for the van), the Jelley Family Foundation, and the Bennelong Foundation.

 Other vans began operating in Sydney in November 2015, Gold Coast in January 2016, Perth in February 2016, Adelaide in March 2016, Sunshine Coast in April 2016, Canberra in April 2016, and Hobart in July 2016.
+By July 2016, Orange Sky had 10 vans and 4,000 volunteers, and were estimated to be washing nearly six tonnes of laundry each week.